TouK/nussknacker/docs/installation/Installation.md

 Some of them need to be configured properly to be fully integrated with Nussknacker.

-The [quickstart](https://github.com/TouK/nussknacker-quickstart) contains `docker-compose` based sample installation of all needed applications (and a few more that are needed for the demo).
+The [installation example](https://github.com/TouK/nussknacker-installation-example/) contains `docker-compose` based sample installation of all needed applications.

 If you want to install them from the scratch or use already installed at your organisation pay attention to:

-- Metrics setup (please see quickstart for reference):
+- Metrics setup (please see installation example for reference):
   - Configuration of metric reporter in Flink setup
   - Telegraf's configuration - some metric tags and names need to be cleaned
   - Importing scenario dashboard to Grafana configuration
 - Flink savepoint configuration.
-To be able to use scenario verification (see `shouldVerifyBeforeDeploy` property in [scenario deployment configuration](../installation_configuration_guide/ScenarioDeploymentConfiguration.md)) you have to make sure that savepoint location is available from Nussknacker designer (e.g. via NFS like in quickstart setup)
+To be able to use scenario verification (see `shouldVerifyBeforeDeploy` property in [scenario deployment configuration](../installation_configuration_guide/ScenarioDeploymentConfiguration.md)) you have to make sure that savepoint location is available from Nussknacker designer (e.g. via NFS)